AbyBalu/hyperledger-Health-Verification/LFS171x/indy-material/nodejs/AgentDemoScript.md

 Apart from the colours and name in the top right, each Agent looks the same.
 There is a menu across the top, as shown in the screenshot below.
 If you click across each menu item you will see:

 *   Each has no relationships or messages
-*   Each has one credential - from the Government - that has the official "Name" of the Identity (Alice, Faber, etc.)
+*   Each has one credential - from the Government - that has the official "Name" of the Identity (Aby, Faber, etc.)
 *   Each has some things under Proof Requests and Issuing.
 We'll get into those later.

 |![AgentScreen](images/AgentScreen.png "Agent Home Screen from Demo")|